CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-09-06-compilation.md

                  U std::basic_ostream<char, std::char_traits<char> >& std::operator<< <std::char_traits<char> >(std::basic_ostream<char, std::char_traits<char> >&, char const*)
 ```

 For each symbol, we get an address, and the symbol type.
 Many of our symbols are of the `U` type.
 These means the symbols are undefined, and will need to be resolved in the next phase (linking).
 Other symbols are of the `T` or `t` type, meaning they live in the text (code) section of the object file.
-Type `r` symbols were found in the read-only data section, and `b` symbols are in the BSS data section (zero/uninitialized data).
+Type `r` symbols are from the read-only data section (like our string), and `b` symbols are in the BSS data section (zero/uninitialized data).

 ## Linking

 The final step of generating an executable is linking.
 This is where our object files get linked together, and all our addresses get finalized.
 The linker for GCC is `ld`.
 However, GCC will use the `collect2` utility under the hood, which is a wrapper around `ld`.

-We can finish linking our program with GCC.
+We can finish linking our program with `g++`.
+By default, `g++` will automatically link against things like the standard library implementation for GCC, `libstdc++.so`.
+Here's the final command we'll use:

 ```bash
 g++ hello_world.o -o hello_world
 ```

-This will give use a fully formed executable!
+This gives us a fully formed executable!
 Let's dump the symbol table to see how things have changed after linking:

 ```text
 0000000000004010 B __bss_start